 How do banked turns impact stalls?

-If we go into a banked turn, the lift that our wings generate remains perpendicular to the wings and shifts with the aircraft.
-It is no longer directly offsetting gravity as it was when we were in straight and level flight.
 We now have something called a lift vector which factors in the vertical and horizontal components of lift.
 If we change nothing else, the total lift generated in this banked turn will be less than it was in straight and level flight.
 Our aircraft will want to descend.

-In order to both make a turn and maintain our altitude; we must increase lift.
+To both make a turn and maintain our altitude; we must increase lift.
 To increase lift, we increase our angle of attack.
 If we increase our bank angle, we increase our necessary angle of attack.
-Eventually if our bank angle is too steep, we will no longer be able to compensate because we will reach our critical angle of attack and the plane will stall.

-How does load factor impact stalls?
+How does the load factor impact stalls?

-During the above banked turn maneuver, we will also be increasing the load factor on our aircraft.
+During the above-banked turn maneuver, we will also be increasing the load factor on our aircraft.

 When we are flying straight and level, load factor is equal to our lift divided by our weight.
 Our four opposing forces are balanced, so our lift is equal to our weight and our load factor is 1.